Efficient Test Collection Construction via Active Learning: Introduction

-Because AL is supervised, an initial {\em seed set} of labeled documents is needed to boostrap AL. We consider two distinct scenarios for how these seed judgments might be obtained: interactive search (IS) and Rank-based Document Selection (RDS).
-We emphasize that IS and RDS are not competing methods, but alternative scenarios.
-IS assumes a traditional NIST TREC process in which topic assessors utilize an IS system during lengthy topic creation, producing seed judgments as a by-product.
-RDS, on the other hand, assumes a scenario like the TREC Million Query Track \cite{carterette2009if} in which topic formation is extremely brief and assessors are not provided an IS system in which to explore the collection.
+Because AL is supervised, an initial {\em seed set} of labeled documents is needed to bootstrap learning.
+We consider two distinct scenarios for how these seed judgments might be obtained: {\em interactive search} (IS) and {\em Rank-based Document Selection} (RDS).
+We emphasize that these represent alternative scenarios rather than competing methods.
+IS assumes topic assessors utilize an IS system during a careful topic creation process, as traditionally practiced in TREC.
+This produces seed judgments as a free by-product.
+RDS, on the other hand, assumes a scenario like the TREC Million Query Track \citep{carterette2009if} in which topic formation is extremely brief and assessors are not provided an IS system in which to explore the collection.
 In this scenario, an off-the-shelf IR system is used instead to produce a single document ranking; assessors then judge documents in this rank-order until enough seed judgments have been collected to kickstart AL.

-Reported experiments span four TREC collections, three document selection methods, two scenarios for selecting seed data, and two applications of AL: document selection and automatic document labeling.
-We study effects of label imbalance in detail, both across diverse collections and within individual collections, and we investigate sampling approaches to ameliorate imbalance.
-For our hybrid human-automatic labeling approach, we evaluate both labeling accuracy, as well as rank correlation in evaluating IR systems, vs.\ ``ground-truth'' NIST judgments.
-Finally, we investigate choice of classification metric, i.e., how precision vs.\ recall should be weighted in evaluating classifier effectiveness if our ultimate end-goal is to maximize evaluation reliability (i.e., rank correlation).

-The remainder of this paper is organized as follows.
-Section \ref{section:related-work} reviews related work.
-We then present our approach in Section \ref{section:method}.
-Next, we describe our experimental setup (Section \ref{section:experimental_setup}) and results (Section \ref{section:results_and_discussion}).
-We conclude and discuss future work in Section \ref{section:conclusion}.

-\section{Related Work}
+In exploring our central research question, \textbf{contributions} of our work are as follows: 1) We show that it is feasible to develop IR test collections without needing to organize and run a shared task (i.e., just to identify potentially relevant documents for judging); 2) We demonstrate how AL can be effectively applied to test collection construction via: i) document selection for collecting human relevance judgments; and ii) automatic labeling of additional unjudged documents; and 3) We investigate three document selection methods and two seed data scenarios across five TREC tracks.
+For one document collection (TREC TIPSTER disks 4-5), we present the first work we know of going beyond the pool to automatically judge the rest of the document collection.

+\section{RELATED WORK}